evl2001/ohif-viewer-XNAT-plugin/README.md

 UI:
 - Removed the measurements table interface as it is incomplete and currently not being used for the XNAT viewer.
+- Removed hyperlink from OHIF-XNAT icon.
+This was just a relic from the core OHIF viewer.

 **1.8.0**